 Due to current circumstances, the 2020 Macau Masters was cancelled, and it is uncertain if the 2021 event will go ahead as planned.
 Still, this has not deterred any Challenge Golfer from striving to earn a coveted spot on the team.

 With the clinics also suspended, José has devised a series of challenges using household items to keep his players engaged while continuing to develop their skills.
 Everyone is encouraged to submit videos after completing an activity or exercise and receives one-on-one feedback and coaching support.
 Several times a month, participants don their uniforms and join their teammates online to share tips and trade stories.
 Parents report that they notice a change in demeanour and a more pronounced ‘can-do’ attitude on these occasions.
 Sharing their trials and triumphs virtually builds camaraderie and self-esteem, and everyone is grateful for these opportunities.
 Still, some admit they miss the combo lunches McDonald’s generously supplies to anyone who attends a clinic!
 Like so many of us, they appreciate the technology that has kept them connected but look forward to celebrating in person once more.

 Challenge Golf’s participants, their families and their sponsors are sources of inspiration, living proof that the more you do, the more you can do.
 And Jose’s passion for people is a reminder that each of us has a lot to give back if we so choose.

 All of us have moments in our lives when something seems impossible, and none of us can achieve success without some help along the way.
 You can give back by donating if you have the means or volunteering if you have the time.
 Either way, when you enrich the lives of others, you grow richer in the process.

 To quote Denzel Washington,

-To read the entire article on-line visit pages 16-19 in issue 18 of Planet Golf Review at https://planetgolfreview.com/PGR-planet-golf-review-magazine-issue-18.pdf
+To read the entire 18th issue of Planet Golf Review for other great people and destinations visit https://planetgolfreview.com/PGR-planet-golf-review-magazine-issue-18.pdf